 In the event that New Mountain Guardian becomes the sole member of the Operating Company, the Operating Company will cease to be treated as a partnership for federal income tax purposes and will be deemed to liquidate (thereafter being treated as a disregarded entity for federal income tax purposes).
-It is not expected that New Mountain Guardian would recognize gain or loss as a result of this deemed liquidation, although no assurances can be given in this regard.
+It is not expected that New Mountain Guardian would recognize loss as a result of this deemed liquidation.
+However, it is possible that, under certain circumstances, New Mountain Guardian would recognize gain as a result of this deemed liquidation and would be required to make a distribution to its stockholders in respect of such gain to satisfy the Annual Distribution Requirement even though New Mountain Guardian would not have received any corresponding cash payment.
+See the discussion above under "Taxation of New Mountain Guardian as a RIC".
 The rules applicable to determining tax basis in assets received in a liquidating distribution from a partnership could operate to cause New Mountain Guardian's tax basis in such assets to differ from its proportionate share of the tax basis in such assets while held by the Operating Company.
 This could affect the amount of gain or loss recognized by New Mountain Guardian as a result of the retirement, redemption, sale or other disposition of such assets.